are Pure Soap Flakes? Pure Soap Flakes

 baking soda, borax, and/or washing soda to make a variety of more gregarious

-Pure Soap Flakes are perfect for making semi-soft, cream, and liquid soaps by adding the right amount of purified water for a desired viscosity.
-Soaps that are made to be liquid from the start use potassium hydroxide for saponification and have a residue in the end product.
-That residue can be harmful to sensitive skin, and can acquire in natural fibers, such as wool and wood, over time causing fraying and dryness.
+Pure Soap Flakes are perfect for making semi-soft, cream, and liquid soaps by adding the right amount of purified water.
+Soaps that are made to be liquid from the start use potassium hydroxide for saponification and leave a residue which can be harmful to sensitive skin, and can acquire in natural fibers, such as wool and wood, over time causing fraying and dryness.